Persistent debt

 The Financial Conduct Authorities (FCA) defines persistent debt as when you are paying more in interest, fees and charges than you are paying off your credit or store card balance, over a period of 18 months or longer.

-Essentially this means, without increasing your payments, it could take several years and cost you more in interest and charges before you’ll repay your balance.
+This means, without increasing your payments, it could take several years and cost you more in interest and charges, before you repay the balance.

 Persistent debt applies to credit or store cards because your payments can be relatively flexible.

-We’ll get in touch to let you know if we think you’re in persistent debt and give you practical advice to help you move forward.
+If we think you are in persistent debt, we’ll get in touch and offer you practical advice to help you move forward.

-How to reduce the cost of your credit card
+How paying more will help reduce the cost of your credit

 Your statements include a minimum payment amount, which you must make on time to avoid fees, losing any promotional interest rates and damaging your credit score.

-If you continue to pay more in interest, fees and charges than off your balance for 36 months, we’ll get in touch and let you know how much to repay.
+If you continue to pay more interest, fees and charges, than off your balance for 36 months, we’ll look at other ways to help you clear your balance.
+This may include stopping your card or lowering your credit limit.

 Paying the minimum costs you the most